 Kurosawa’s fourth film, The Men Who Tread on the Tiger’s Tail, takes place during the 1185 Genpei War marked in between the Heian and Kamakura periods.
 This is a time when Japanese culture dramatically shifted towards a militaristic nature due to the aftermath of numerous wars.

-The plot and characters of the film are, in fact, based on the twelfth-century real-life story of the Minamoto military commander, Yoshitsune Minamoto, in his attempts to flee the heavily guarded borders after being betrayed by his brother, the shogun Yorimoto Minamoto.
+The film depicts the treacherous voyage of a group of samurai warriors disguised as monks as they seek to slip past an enemy checkpoint and reach safety.The plot and characters of the film are, in fact, based on the twelfth-century real-life story of the Minamoto military commander, Yoshitsune Minamoto, in his attempts to flee the heavily guarded borders after being betrayed by his brother, the shogun Yorimoto Minamoto.

-The Sengoku Period (1467-1568 CE) was a lawless century-long era characterized by rising political instability, turmoil, and warlordism in Japan.
+The Sengoku Period (1467-1568 CE) was a lawless century-long era characterised by rising political instability, turmoil, and warlordism in Japan.
 During this period, field armies and soldiers rapidly rose in number, reaching tens of thousands of warriors.

 Seven Samurai (1954)